 So, the other day, the Netflix algorithm recommended The I-Land.
 I took its advice and watched it.
-Here are some thoughts.

 Where was I?
 Right.
 Dr. Jackie Shepard’s blowing on the conch shell.

-What was the name of that surfing moving again?
-I google.
-Blue Crush.
+The movie was Blue Crush.
 Right.
-That was a fun movie.
+I like that movie.
 I check to see where I can find it.
 Blue Crush is on Starz.
 I have a subscription to Starz.
-I consider clicking over, but then Sawyer pulls a knife.
+Should I watch that instead?
+I restart Lost 2.0.

-Because Dr. Jackie is the hero, she easily takes the knife from Sawyer because everyone knows that Sawyer was also pretty but not the hero.
+Because Dr. Jackie is the hero, she easily takes the knife from Sawyer because everyone knows that Sawyer was pretty but not the hero.

 More people wake up.

 They don’t remember anything, like their names, who they are, what year it is, pretty much anything at all, BUT they do know that they weren’t in a plane crash, because there would be debris, and there’s no debris, so that’s definitely NOT IT.